 Editor’s note: We used a Google Pixel 7 running Android 13 and an Apple iPhone 12 Mini running iOS 17.0 to come up and verify these steps.
 Some things may be slightly different, depending on your hardware and software.

 How to transfer chats from an iPhone to any Android phone

 Starting with Android 12, Google has added operating-system-level changes to allow users to bring their WhatsApp chat histories from iPhones to Android devices.
 For now, the feature is limited to Pixel phones but should be rolling out to all new smartphones that launch with Android 12.

 Here’s a step-by-step guide:

-- You’ll need a freshly reset phone with Android 12 onboard.
+- You’ll need a freshly reset phone with at least Android 12 onboard.
 Here’s our guide on factory resetting your Android phone, if you need some help.